nelson-lang/nelson-gitbook/markdown/en/table/README.md

 # Tables

+The Tables module provides tools for creating, accessing, and manipulating tabular data in Nelson.

-Tables of arrays with named columns, each potentially containing different data types.
+Tables are array-like structures with named variables (columns), each capable of holding different data types.

 ## Functions